matthew-p-hamilton/devblog/content/blog/compound-chain/index.md

 ### Protocol revenue

-The Compound protocol makes revenue by capturing a portion of interest generated from borrowing activity.
+The Compound protocol makes revenue by capturing a portion of the interest generated from borrowing activity.
 More borrowing = more protocol revenue.
 To enable borrowing, there must be supply.
 So net supply and outstanding debt are two of the metrics to explore here.

 Based on the data below, supply is definitely growing - \$3B in supply as of mid-Dec 2020 - kicked off by the June 2020 COMP launch.